HalfLife7/node-vue-example/README.md

 # Get started

 - Start server.js then generator.js to start project.
+- Main page can be reached at http://localhost:3000/
 - Once started, the generator will randomly send messages to one of 3 channels (boiling, mashing or fermentation) with 1 of 3 statuses (valid, warning or error) using redis pub/sub channels.

 # Twilio instructions